11 Plants That Repel Roaches

 While catnip is famously known for attracting cats, it’s also known to repel roaches.

-This herb has a chemical compound called nepetalactone, a natural insecticide that prevents it from your home.
-You can grow catnip in pots or in your garden.
+This herb has a chemical compound called nepetalactone, a natural insecticide that prevents it from being in your home.
+You can grow catnip in pots or your garden.

 Place fresh catnip leaves around your house to keep the roaches at bay.
 Alternatively, you can make catnip tea and spray it around your home for protection.